ccebreros1/RaceTrack/README.md

 Instead of setting time intervals for the partial views to be retrieved, some SignalR could be a good idea so that we don't over saturate the server with db calls every x amount of time.

 I am planning to build a Blazor version of this same app to test out this new technology.

+Integration Testing is on the plans using Selenium and NUnit.